All Episodes

 And how did you get addicted to crack?

-Well, i the uh I'm gonna take it back, and now I know a lot more now than I did back then.
+And now I know a lot more now than I did back then.

-And uh, you know, a lot of addictions, or I would say most come from that these seeds are set in childhood, and it can be a trauma, it can be a wound.
+And, you know, a lot of addictions, or I would say most, come from, these seeds are set in childhood.

-Mine was my parents divorced when I was seven years old, and I um I ended up getting put into a new school.
+Mine was my parents divorced when I was seven years old.

-I was very had an unworthiness spirit, you know.
+I was very, had an unworthiness spirit.

-Um I think fatherlessness nowadays leads to addiction.
+You know, I think fatherlessness nowadays leads to addiction.

 Oh, yeah, I was very shy.

-I mean, I was twenty some years old, twenty-two, twenty-three.
+I mean, I was 27 years old, 22, 23.

-It was this false courage, and and I was a very functioning cocaine addict.
+And I was a very functioning cocaine addict.

-I even had a bar, um, some bars, small town bars, not a good place for an addict.
+I even had a bar, some bars, small town bars, not a good place for an addict.

-And now when the crack came, you know, let me let me slow you down a little bit.
+Well, let me slow you down a little bit.

 Did you ever smoke pot, for example, or not?

-Like uh the first line.
+Like the first line.

-All right, so yeah, for and then explain the the process.
+And then explain the process.

 Like, did you have to have it the next day?

-There wasn't a big craving to get more, you just wanted it because of it would change my change me into this false courage.
+You just wanted it because it would change me into this false courage.

 How soon after you tried it the first time were you using it every day?